determined-ai/determined/docs/cluster-setup-guide/deploy-cluster/sysadmin-deploy-on-slurm/slurm-known-issues.rst

    #.
 Ensure that the ``/etc/hosts`` file is being mounted in the container by a :ref:`bind mount
       <exp-bind-mounts>` in the ``task_container_defaults`` section of your master configuration as
       shown below.
-Unlike Singularity, PodMan V4.0+ no longer maps ``/etc/hosts`` from the host into the running container by default.
+Unlike Singularity, Podman V4.0+ no longer maps ``/etc/hosts`` from the host into the running container by default.
 On the initial startup, the Determined Slurm launcher automatically adds the ``task_container_defaults`` fragment below when adding the ``resource_manager`` section.
 If, however, you have since changed the file you may need to